 With the 2014 finals just around the corner, Goal is running a series looking at every major nation and arguing the case for each winning the cup.
-Here we assess Spain.
+Here we assess Spain

-The hot and humid conditions won't suit Spain either — as proved in last year's Confederations Cup, when Vicente del Bosque's side struggled against Nigeria and was badly beaten by Brazil in the final at the Maracana.
+The hot and humid conditions won't suit Spain either - as proved in last year's Confederations Cup, when Vicente del Bosque's side struggled against Nigeria and were badly beaten by Brazil in the final at the Maracana.

-Nevertheless, La Roja remain the world's strongest side at the international level and if they can cope with the climate in June and July, there's no reason why the defending champions can't add a second star to their shirt in Rio.
+Nevertheless, La Roja remain the world's strongest side at international level and if they can cope with the climate in June and July, there's no reason why the defending champions can't add a second star to their shirt in Rio.

 "Brazil are a top team, but if we play them again it will be a completely different game to last year," Cesc Fabregas said recently.
 And after last year's loss, Del Bosque explained: "Sometimes it's convenient to lose.
 You learn lessons from a defeat and we will learn from this."

 In terms of talent, Spain's squad is still brimming with quality.
-Despite his mistake in the Champions League final, Casillas remains one of the world's greatest goalkeepers, while Sergio Ramos is playing the best soccer of his career at Real Madrid and has developed a fine partnership with Barcelona's Gerard Pique at the international level.
+Despite his mistake in the Champions League final, Casillas remains one of the world's greatest goalkeepers, while Sergio Ramos is playing the best football of his career at Real Madrid and has developed a fine partnership with Barcelona's Gerard Pique at international level.

-In the fullback positions, meanwhile, Cesar Azpilicueta emerged at Chelsea by displacing Ashley Cole, while Juanfran has impressed for Atletico.
-Those two will compete for the right back role, with Barca's Jordi Alba set to start on the left.
+In the full-back positions, meanwhile, Cesar Azpilicueta emerged at Chelsea by displacing Ashley Cole, while Juanfran has impressed for Atletico.
+Those two will compete for the right-back role, with Barca's Jordi Alba set to start on the left.

 "I hope and desire that Spain win the World Cup," said veteran defender Carlos Marchena, who was part of the squad in 2010.
 "They have the players, they have everything to be able to do it."
 And he added: "Brazil playing at home, with things as they are, they will have so much pressure and that could count against them."